Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-1/lesson-1.md

  <p>This is a paragraph</p>
 </>
 ```
-The shorthand version looks a lot neater and cleaner.
-You’ll be using this version wherever it’s needed.
+The shorthand version looks much neater and cleaner.
+You use this version wherever it’s needed.

 #### Note!

-`React` and the `DOM`: React uses its own copy of the DOM which is called the **Virtual DOM**.
-React handles changes to this internal copy of the DOM and the real DOM in the browser to keep everything in sync.
+`React` and the `DOM`: React uses its own copy of the `DOM` which is called the **Virtual DOM**.
+React handles changes to this internal copy of the `DOM` and the real `DOM` in the browser to keep everything in sync.
 Although `JSX` looks almost identical to the same HTML you’d type into a `.html` file, it’s important to understand it doesn’t map directly to the `HTML` that’s eventually output to the browser.

 ### Add a Dynamic Message

 Expand your app.
-In the first paragraph, you're going to return your user's name once they’ve typed it in.
-To do that you need to modify your paragraph tag to include some executable code.
+In the first paragraph, return your user's name once they’ve typed it in.
+Modify your paragraph tag to include some executable code.

 ```
 <p>Hi there, {this.state.displayName}</p>